 These lesson plans were perhaps the most popular activity for last year's Digital Learning Day.
 The links provide a ready-made activity that you can use with your students on Digital Learning Day and beyond.
 You will see that each lesson includes a full lesson plan and a short video introduction from the Digital Learning Day teacher who submitted the lesson.

-If you plan to use a lesson on Digital Learning Day in your classroom or school make sure to add this as an activity to our map!
-We also suggest that you check out the list of great lesson plan portals if you wear these lessons out before Digital Learning Day!
+If you plan to use a lesson on Digital Learning Day in your classroom or school, make sure to add this activity to our map.
+Visit the toolkits for more lesson plans, tools to use, and tips from teachers in specific areas!

 In this innovative lesson plan, students explore the power of social media in calling for change, while also improving their understanding of various cultures and social issues that impact other parts of the world.

 This great lesson has students practice online research skills by playing timed trivia games.
 Students then track their results using various charts and graphs.